rahulkadam/Sport-fantasy-league/README.md

 # Sport Fantasy League Platform

-This repository contains the backend code for the Sport Fantasy League platform, a real-time fantasy sports application specifically designed for the Indian Premier League (IPL).
+This repository contains the code for the Sport Fantasy League platform, a real-time fantasy sports application specifically designed for the Indian Premier League (IPL).
 This platform allows users to create virtual teams, participate in leagues, and compete based on the real-time performance of IPL players.

 **Platform Description:**